Maid of Honour Duties: The Ultimate Guide

 The difference between the Maid of Honour and the Bridesmaids

-Remember to include each bridesmaid in the wedding planning process and timeline and consult them if there are any changes to plans that need to be made or have been made the bride is relying on you, and in turn, you can rely on your bridesmaids.
+Remember to include each bridesmaid in the ceremony planning process and timeline and consult them if there are any changes to plans that need to be made or have been made the bride is relying on you, and in turn, you can rely on your bridesmaids.

 Be the go-to person before, during and even after the big day